TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

     G(Gateway) -->|GET| B(Data Service)
 ```

-- Data service, subscribes to `osw-validation` topic to listen to validation results of the osw file upload request.
+- `Data service`, subscribes to `osw-validation` topic to listen to validation results of the osw file upload request.

-- Data service, authorizes the request via `Auth Service`
+- `Data service`, authorizes the request via `Auth Service`

 - If validation result is failed , Data service publishes the information to `osw-data` topic to update request status complete without persisting the information.

-- If validation result is successful , Data service first persists the information to the database and publishes the information to `osw-data` topic to update request status complete.
+- If validation result is successful , Data service first persists the information to the `OSW database` and publishes the information to `osw-data` topic to update request status complete.

 - `osw-validation` topic message schema can be found [here](https://github.com/TaskarCenterAtUW/TDEI-event-messages/blob/dev/schema/osw-validation-schema.json)